-Vaccination Policy
+COVID-19 Vaccination Policy

-The Program will comply with all University policies regarding vaccinations.
-In some cases, the Program's policies may be more stringent based on particular clinical site placement and classroom activities.
-(See PT Clinical Education Manual for further details) In keeping with the CDC guidelines related to vaccination and to assume a leadership role in reducing risk and protecting those entrusted to our care, DPT students who choose to not be vaccinated must follow all university requirements for exemption.
+In keeping with the CDC guidelines related to vaccination and to assume a leadership role in reducing risk and protecting those entrusted to our care, DPT students who choose to not be vaccinated must follow all university requirements for exemption.
 The University requires vaccination with option for medical and religious exemption only.
 If unvaccinated, DPT students will be unable to engage in active patient care in classroom experiences that involve individuals external to the program.
-Reasonable accommodations will be made, if possible, in accordance with existing health guidelines established by University Medical and Counseling Center.
+Reasonable accommodations will be made, if possible, in accordance with existing health guidelines established by University Health & Wellness.
 Masks will be worn during all patient care interactions.